-To address these challenges, this paper a machine learning methodology called "network embedding," which learn from the interaction topology and attributes of transcriptome-wide RNAs to accurately infer a functional representation that can be used to predict RNA-RNA functional interactions.
 Many graph-theoretic methods have been applied to biological networks with the intuition that RNAs close together in the interaction topology are more likely to be involved in many of the same functions \cite{chua2006exploiting}.
 Due to the extreme sparsity of the known interaction network among lncRNAs, it is pertinent to unravel the functional association between lncRNAs by considering its gene/transcript genomic annotations, tissue-specific expressions, gene-disease associations, and sequence similarity \cite{chen2015constructing}.
-In recent studies, Kishan \textit{et al.} \cite{kishan2019gne} uncovered the second-order proximity relationship between interacting genes by integration of the gene regulatory network and gene expression as side information.
-On the other hand, several structure-free sequence-based methods \cite{pan2018learning} have also been proposed for prediction of protein binding sites, family classification, structure prediction, or interaction prediction from sequence.
-Motivated by these works, we propose an integrative method to extract a functional representation from RNA sequences in order to accurately predict new interactions and functional annotations, while simultaneously integrates various existing biological multi-omics and annotations data.
+In recent studies, Kishan \textit{et al.} \cite{kishan2019gne} uncovered the second-order proximity relationship between interacting genes by integrating the gene regulatory network and gene expression as side information.
+On the other hand, several structure-free sequence-based methods \cite{asgari2015continuous, quang2016danq, pan2018learning} have also been proposed for the prediction of protein binding sites, family classification, structure prediction, or interaction prediction from sequence.
+Motivated by these works, we propose an integrative method to extract a functional representation from RNA sequences in order to accurately predict new interactions and functional annotations, while simultaneously integrate various existing biological multi-omics and annotation databases.